leorickli/wordpress-aws/9 - Installing WordPress.md

 ### First login

-We can now connect into our Wordpress website, just copy your instance's "Public IPv4 address" again and paste it on your browser
+We can now connect into our Wordpress website, just copy your instance's "Public IPv4 address" again and paste it on your browser, you will see